Thomas Jefferson Speaks to YOU,

 the grace of God.

-limits drawn around us by the equal rights of others.
+liberty is unobstructed action according to our will within limits drawn around us by the equal rights of others.
 I do not add 'within the limits of the

 law,' because law is often but the tyrant's will,